colorizenl/gradle-application-plugin/readme.md

 Usage
 -----

 The plugin is available from the [Gradle plugin registry](https://plugins.gradle.org).
-Adding the plugin to the build is done by adding the following to `build.gradle`:
+You can use the plugin in your Gradle project by adding the following to `build.gradle`:

     plugins {
-        id "nl.colorize.gradle.application" version "2023.4"
+        id "nl.colorize.gradle.application" version "2023.6"
     }

 Building native Mac application bundles